-The Spectron EF broach is designed to provide a minimum 1.5 mm cement mantle per side.
-Additional cement mantle thickness is achieved by pressurizing the cement into the cancellous bone.
-The broach is slightly longer than the corresponding implant to accommodate the distal centralizer.
+The SPECTRON REVISION broach is designed to provide a minimum 1.5 mm cement mantle per side.
+Additional cement mantle thickness can be achieved by pressurizing the cement into the remaining cancellous bone.
+The broach is slightly longer than the corresponding implant to accommodate the BUCK cement restrictor.

-Calcar Preparation & Trialing
+Calcar Preparation